Kwannon (character): Dawn of X

 In the new status quo for mutants post House of X and Powers of X, Kwannon is amongst the gathered mutants of Krakoa to celebrate their new lives.
-She is seen by Elizabeth Braddock, but both avoid a direct contact with each other.
-Still trying to find her place in this new era, she becomes part of a loose group of mutants that include Kid Cable and X-23, as the Fallen Angels of this new paradise.
+She is seen by Betsy Braddock, but they avoid reuniting.
+Still trying to find her place in this new era, she becomes part of a loose group of mutants that include Kid Cable and X-23, as the Fallen Angels.

 Soon after, she assumes a leadership role in another team of outcast mutants: the Hellions, alongside Havok, John Greycrow (formerly Scalphunter), Empath, Wild Child, Mister Sinister, and Nanny and Orphan-Maker.
-When Betsy arrives on Krakoa, she actively avoids Kwannon due to having taken over her body for many years and corrects several people who attempt to refer to her as Psylocke.
+When Betsy arrives on Krakoa, she actively avoids Kwannon due to their past history and corrects several people who attempt to refer to her as Psylocke.
 During Excalibur, Betsy is accidentally transported into the body of Queen Elizabeth III, an alternate reality version of herself.
-In this reality, Kwannon is the ex-wife of Angel, the Queen's lover and she reluctantly helps Betsy find her way to Otherworld so that she can return to her original universe.
+In this reality, Kwannon is the ex-wife of Angel, the Queen's lover, and reluctantly helps Betsy find her way to Otherworld so that she can return to her original universe.
 Betsy attempts to find out more about the life of this Kwannon but, after Kwannon reads her mind and finds out about their history, she becomes angry and sends Betsy away.
 When Betsy returns to her original reality, her teammates suspect that the woman presenting as Betsy is not the real one.
 As Rogue and Rictor search Apocalypse's lab for answers, they are attacked by Betsy but are saved by Kwannon, who states that it is not the real Betsy Braddock.
 Kwannon joins a magic ritual that aims to reunite Betsy's consciousness with a clone body but, when this fails, she releases Betsy's consciousness, much to the anger of Excalibur.
 Kwannon states that only she will be able to find Betsy and heads into Otherworld, where she locates Betsy's consciousness attacking a village.
-The two battle psychically, with Betsy stating that she is in too much pain over her failures and over what she did to Kwannon that she feels as though she can't go on and demands Kwannon leave her spirit to rest, but Kwannon states that her spirit is hurting others and tells her that she is worthy to be Captain Britain.
-Kwannon explains that neither of them were at fault for Betsy taking over her body and that there was no way to "fix" what had happened, rather they both just have to accept that there will always be a connection between them.
-Kwannon then takes Betsy's soul back to their original reality and returns it to her body, bringing her back to life and finally ending their previous animosity.
+The two battle psychically, with Betsy stating that she is in too much pain over her failures and over what she did to Kwannon.
+Kwannon explains that neither of them were at fault for Betsy taking over her body and that there is no way to "fix" what had happened, rather they both just have to accept that there will always be a connection between them.
+Kwannon then takes Betsy's soul back to their original reality and returns it to her body, bringing her back to life and ending their previous animosity.

-During the events of Inferno, Psylocke replaced Gorgon as one of the Great Captains of Krakoa.
+During the events of Inferno, Psylocke replaces Gorgon as one of the Great Captains of Krakoa.